Dr. med. Dirk Manski

 Urinary retention:

-Risk factors for the development of urinary retention are prostatitis, bladder overdistension, high fluid intake, alcohol, sexual activity, debility, drugs (e.g., sympathomimetics, anticholinergics), bed rest, surgery and general anesthesia.
-The prognosis for the recovery of spontaneous voiding after urinary retention is better, if above mentioned risk factors are present and the patient does not suffer from obstructive symptoms.
+Risk factors for developing urinary retention are prostatitis, bladder overdistension, high fluid intake, alcohol, sexual activity, debility, drugs (e.g., sympathomimetics, anticholinergics), bed rest, surgery, and general anesthesia.
+The prognosis for the recovery of spontaneous voiding after urinary retention is better if the above-mentioned risk factors are present and the patient does not suffer from obstructive symptoms.
 In indolent patients, urinary retention may present as a lower abdominal tumor [fig. abdominal tumor due to urinary retention].

 fig. acute urinary retention caused by benign prostatic hyperplasia (BPH) presenting as an abdominal tumor